FlagOpen/FlagEmbedding/README.md

 ```
 For retrieval task,
 each query should start with an instruction (instructions see [Model List](https://github.com/FlagOpen/FlagEmbedding/tree/master#model-list)).
+But the instruction is not needed for passages.
 ```python
 from sentence_transformers import SentenceTransformer queries = ['query_1', 'query_2']